 Partial airway obstructions generally allow at least limited amounts of air passage and the potential for removal by the patient’s cough reflex.
 Complete airway obstructions can result in a silent cough followed by loss of consciousness if not cleared by coughing or assistive maneuvers.
 A larger FB is more likely to lodge at or above the vocal cords where it can cause a complete airway obstruction.
 Sharp, small, and thin FBs are more likely to partially obstruct between or below the vocal cords and result in difficulty breathing and dysphonia.5,7-9

 Pediatric and adult patients provide different clues to airway FB obstruction.
 Adults and older children typically indicate the “universal choking sign” by clutching or pointing to their neck and nodding affirmatively when asked if choking.
-The symptoms in an infant or toddler may range ...
+The symptoms in an infant or toddler ...